 Purpose.
-This Section establishes standards to implement California Government Code Section 66411.7 which requires ministerial approval up to two units of housing (see A-2) on a parcel created through an Urban Lot Split and up to four Units (see A-1) on a single parcel that was not created through an urban lot split.
+This Section establishes standards to implement California Government Code Section 66411.7 and section 65852.21 which requires ministerial approval up to two units of housing (see A-2) on a parcel created through an Urban Lot Split and up to four Units (see A-1) on a single parcel that was not created through an urban lot split.